 - 1. The work performed by the bargaining unit employee is subcontracted; or - 2.
 The work performed by the bargaining unit employee is transferred to another employee; or - 3.
-The work performed by the bargaining unit employee no longer exists or is eliminated. - (a) Employees who are selected for reassignment outside the bargaining unit under this provision shall have the following options:

-1. Employees may choose to be laid off and receive any severance benefits that they are entitled to under this agreement; or

-- 2. In the event a bargaining unit employee accepts reassignment outside the bargaining unit, the individual shall be covered by the following terms and conditions of this Agreement; Section 6, Section 9 and Section 13.2 - (b) All employees who are reassigned under this provision and opt to continue employment shall be eligible for the minimum of their new classification as defined in Section 4.7 or their current hourly rate, whichever is higher.
-Future merit increases will be subject to Section 4.5 of the Agreement. - (c) It is understood that this provision does not in any way limit the Company's right to change an employee's reporting beat, assignment, sales territory or vertical.
+The work performed by the bargaining unit employee no longer exists or is eliminated. - (a) Employees who are selected for reassignment outside the bargaining unit under this provision shall have the following options: - 1.
+Employees may choose to be laid off and receive any severance benefits that they are entitled to under this agreement; or - 2.
+In the event a bargaining unit employee accepts reassignment outside the bargaining unit, the individual shall be covered by the following terms and conditions of this Agreement; Section 6, Section 9 and Section 13.2 - (b) All employees who are reassigned under this provision and opt to continue employment shall be eligible for the minimum of their new classification as defined in Section 4.7 or their current hourly rate, whichever is higher.
+Future merit increases will be subject to Section 4.5 of the Agreement. - (c) It is understood that the provision does not in any way limit the Company's right to change an employee's assignment or reporting beat. - (d) This side letter shall not apply to any employee who moves from the bargaining unit covered by this Agreement to the other bargaining unit represented by the Guild at The Sacramento Bee.